jfields4733/Jordan/1Wires/README.md

 Look at the verilog code and the constraints file.
 Make modifications so that two switches try to drive multiple LED's.
 What are the vivado error messages?
-Where does vivado fail?
-Synthesis, Implementation or Bit File Generation?
+Does vivado fail at RTL Analysis, Synthesis, Implementation or Bit File Generation?

 ## TinyProjectb One switch can drive multiple LED's
 Look at the verilog code and the constraints file.